 Portugal is home of 23 Michelin awarded restaurants in total, five of which are in the Portuguese capital.

 Find out where to eat food in Lisbon from world-class chefs, awarded one or more shining Michelin stars.
 We give details about each restaurant.

 Alma was awarded its first Michelin star in 2016.
 It serves informal signature cuisine in a sophisticated ambience.
-The food journey, led by chef Henrique Sá Pessoa, comprises five menus: Costa a Costa, exclusively inspired by the sea, Alma, a selection of five of the chef’s favourite dishes, and A la Carte.
+The food journey, led by chef Henrique Sá Pessoa, comprises a few menus: Costa a Costa, five courses inspired by the sea, Alma, a selection of five of the chef’s favourite dishes, and A la Carte.
 Price: menu from €110. www.almalisboa.pt

 Conveniently situated in Chiado, Belcanto is the only restaurant in Lisbon awarded two Michelin stars.
 Drawing on José Avillez’s expertise and creativity, the restaurant features “a revisited Portuguese cuisine served to an exclusive set of ten tables”.
-Booking is required.
-Price: menu Lisboa €125. belcanto.pt
+Reservations are required, one to three months ahead.
+Price: menu Lisboa €165. belcanto.pt

-From the top of Parque Eduardo VII, Eleven delivers a dining experience of the highest quality, accompanied by vistas of Lisbon and the River Tejo.
+From the top of Eduardo VII Park, Eleven delivers a dining experience of the highest quality, accompanied by vistas of Lisbon and the River Tejo.
 Joachim Koerpe is the leading chef of a concept of Mediterranean cuisine that uses the freshest produce.
 Price: menu from €94. www.restauranteleven.com

 The Michelin-starred Feitoria serves traditional and authentic flavours with Oriental influences.
 Chef João Rodrigues’ menus are all about the product.
 The dining experience is enhanced by a unique waterfront location.
-Price: menu between €85 and €135. www.restaurantefeitoria.com
+Price: menu from €85. www.restaurantefeitoria.com

 In Loco, Alexandre Silva proposes a gastronomic experience featuring locally-sourced and organic produce.
 The Discover menu offers an introduction to the chef’s cuisine, with 14 unpredictable and surprising moments, while the full LOCO menu provides a minimum of 18 of such moments.
 Price: menu from €80. www.loco.pt